bluz71/vim-mistfly-statusline/README.md

 Sections marked with a `*` are linked to a highlight group and are colored, refer to the next section for details.

-Note, filenames will be compacted as follows:
+Note, filenames will be displayed as follows:

 - Pathless filenames only for files in the current working directory